Can a potential employer view my paycheck? It’s a common practice, but is it legal? Here’s what you need to know about turning over check stubs.

 Finally, requesting evidence of a previous salary is also a way for budget-minded companies to low-ball their own salary offer to you.
 It acts as a benchmark for your previous experience and leaves them open to offer a lower salary based upon your current earnings.

-Showing new employers your paycheck, or telling them your current salary, gives them more bargaining power.
+Additionally, showing new employers your salary, or telling them your current salary, gives them more bargaining power.

 Most HR professionals would understand if you choose to keep your right to privacy and confidentiality of salary status, but those that push may make you question whether you want to work for that company.